Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 Maret 2025 19.49.48 UTC
+- WIB: Rabu, 5 Maret 2025 20.31.18 UTC
-- WITA: Rabu, 5 Maret 2025 20.49.48 UTC
+- WITA: Rabu, 5 Maret 2025 21.31.18 UTC
-- WIT: Rabu, 5 Maret 2025 21.49.48 UTC
+- WIT: Rabu, 5 Maret 2025 22.31.18 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: nature
+Kategori: success